Harmless05/calipso-injector/README.md

 - **Manual injection**: You can select the target process and the DLL file to inject manually.
 This works by selecting the process yourself from the list by its name or ID.
 - **Automatic injection**: Cali will automatically inject the DLL when the process is detected.
 This works by selecting the GTA5 platform from the Settings and waiting until the DLL is injected.
 - **Injection delay**: Adds a delay before the DLL is injected into the process.
-(Most useful when auto injecting into GTA5)
+(Most useful when auto-injecting into GTA5)
-- **Close injector**: Closes the injector after a sucessful injection.
+- **Close injector**: Closes the injector after a successful injection.

 ## Installation